Changes to the Care Act

 Mencap is concerned about these powers, but they may not be used.
 The government is asking a huge amount of people with a learning disability and their families, having to stay at home, which can be very difficult.
 Any cuts to support could be very damaging and we believe the government should be giving people more support at this difficult time, not less.

 We will be watching carefully to see what happens, and are here to give advice and support to anyone who is worried by or impacted by these changes, if they are brought in.

 To help, we have created an information and advice resource on this which includes background information as well as answers to questions that we think people will have around these changes.
-We've also created an easy read guide to the Care Act changes for you to use.Download information Download easy read guide
+We've also created an easy read guide to the Care Act changes for you to use.Download PDF Download easy read PDF guide